 - By performing a right-click on the Start button (or pressing Win + X) and selecting Device Manager, the Device Manager will be shown.

 - To determine which graphics card you’re using, go to Display Adapters (typically Nvidia or AMD if you have a dedicated graphics card).

-To check for graphics driver upgrades, you can often launch the associated vendor programme on your computer.
-If you don’t have the programme, you’ll need to visit the vendor’s website (or, if you’re using integrated graphics, the website of the manufacturer of your laptop) to look for driver updates.
+To check for graphics driver upgrades, you can often launch the associated vendor program on your computer.
+If you don’t have the program, you’ll need to visit the vendor’s website (or, if you’re using integrated graphics, the website of the manufacturer of your laptop) to look for driver updates.